Expected Performance of Cosmic Muon Veto Detector: Hits, Cluster and Supercluster Formation

+To meet the minimum efficiency criteria of $99.99\%$ and fake rate less than $10^{-5}$, two or more SiPMs in an EPS must have a signal above 2.5 p.e. \cite{Jangra:2021key}, which are defined as ``hits''.
+This primarily eliminates the dark noise of SiPM.
 The geometry of the veto system has been designed to detect a minimum of two layers of valid hits for every reconstructed muon in the miniICAL, excluding the front side.
 While a typical muon passage generates a single hit in a layer, closely spaced strips can result in two or more hits.
-Additionally, two or more hits can also occur due to the combination of a muon's ionization with the detector material and delta rays produced by the ionization or from muon-nuclear interactions of primary muons with detector material.
+Additionally, two or more hits can also occur due to the combination of ionization and delta rays or from muon-nuclear interactions of primary muons with detector material.

-To meet the efficiency criteria, two or more SiPMs in a scintillator must have a signal above 2.5 p.e. \cite{Jangra:2021key}.
-This primarily eliminates the dark noise of SiPM.
-However, some delta-ray or secondary hits are still present and these hits are then combined with muon hits to form a cluster, as it is not possible to differentiate between them.
 Thus a cluster is formed by combining multiple adjacent strips in the same layer.
 The cluster position is determined by averaging the individual hit positions.
-Because of multiple hits resulting from secondary particles, a layer can have multiple clusters.

-Clusters in different layers within the same wall are combined into doublet if their separation falls within a specific distance criterion.
+Clusters in different layers within the same wall are combined into doublets if their separation falls within a specific distance criterion.
 This criterion is established by exclusively considering hits only from muons in the simulation i.e., excluding SiPM noise, and disregarding hits formed from secondary particles induced by muon interaction with detector material.
 Figure \ref{fig:supclcut} illustrates the distances between clusters belonging to the 1st layer and subsequent layers in the top wall.
-The primary sources of this width are the muon inclination angle and staggering of different layers.
-Figure \ref{fig:supclcut} (c) exhibits a large distance between two clusters due to the increased distance of the layer.
-Moreover, because of the presence of gaps between scintillators in each layer, a layer might not have any hit.
-In order to take care of this, the doublet formation is not just restricted to adjacent layers but occurs systematically across all layers within the same wall.
-The doublet position is considered as the average position of the two clusters.
+The width of the distributions arises primarily from the muon inclination angle and the staggering of different layers.
+Figure \ref{fig:supclcut} (c) exhibits a larger distance between two clusters due to the increased distance between the layers.
+Any two layers in the same wall are considered for doublet formation to account for the gap between scintillator strips and inefficiencies.
+The doublet position is determined as the average position of the two clusters.